ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab1.md

 ## Introduction to Software Analysis

-Understanding basic concepts of software analysis and metrics used to estimate the effectiveness of analysis.
+Understanding the basic concepts of software analysis and metrics used to estimate the effectiveness of analysis.

 ### Objective

 The objective of this lab is to use standard analysis tools for static and dynamic analysis on C programs to discover divide-by-zero errors and interpreting their results to better understand various trade-offs between the techniques.
+Specifically, we will use <a href="https://github.com/google/AFL">AFL</a> (American Fuzzy Lop), a dynamic analyzer (fuzzer) and <a href="https://clang-analyzer.llvm.org/">CSA</a> (Clang Static Analyzer), a static analyzer.

 ### Pre-Requisites

-The lectures introduce various terminology used throughout this lab such as: static and dynamic analysis, soundness, completeness, precision, and more.
+The lectures introduce various terminology used throughout this lab such as: static and dynamic analysis, soundness, completeness, precision, recall, and more.

 ### Setup